National Pet Month – Responsible Pet Ownership

-This year’s National Pet Month runs from April 1st to May 7th 2018, with the theme of “Responsible Pet Ownership”.
+This year’s National Pet Month runs from April 1st to May 3rd 2021, spreading awareness and promoting “Responsible Pet Ownership”.
 Read on to see some of the things we believe comprise a good responsible pet owner!

 ANIMAL WELFARE ACT

 SECTION 9 of the ANIMAL WELFARE ACT 2006 places a duty of care on people to ensure they take reasonable steps in all circumstances to meet the welfare needs of their animals to the extent required by good practice.
 In short, this means that under law, pet owners or those responsible for animals, must take positive steps to ensure they care for their animals properly, and in particular, must provide for the FIVE WELFARE NEEDS, which are:

 - NEED TO BE ABLE TO EXHIBIT NORMAL BEHAVIOUR PATTERNS

 - NEED TO BE HOUSED WITH, OR APART FROM OTHER ANIMALS